weltliteratur/vossanto/special_cases.md

 - She describes herself as "**the Donald Trump of** *the horse show world*," buying and selling horses like so many pieces of real estate, pocketing a profit and never shedding a tear as she watches her property being trucked away.
 - He has since established himself as **the Tim McCarver of** *tennis*, the undisputed master of his craft.
 - Mr. Cave is **the Elvis of** *punk*, a beloved and semitragic cult icon who for years has been battling the demon of his own image.
+- It is the **Madonna** of *Italian-American literature* in that it shows the transition from the Italian immigrant to American citizen like no other book of its genre.''

 Additional adjectives
 ---------------------